Anu6is/DiscordBotExample/README.md

 - [Discord.Net](https://www.nuget.org/packages/Discord.Net/)
 - [Microsoft.Extensions.Configuration](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.Json/)

-From there, simply follow the [Program.vb](https://github.com/Anu6is/DiscordBotExample/blob/master/DiscordBot/Program.vb) template, to get your bot connected.
-Additionally, you can take a look at the [SimpleExample](https://github.com/Anu6is/DiscordBotExample/blob/master/DiscordBot/Modules/SimpleExample.vb) Module, to get started with commands.
+From there, simply follow one of the provided example templates, to get your bot connected.
+Each example includes a command module implementation to help you get started with commands.